solana-labs/solana/docs/src/running-validator/validator-start.md

 solana airdrop 10
 ```

-Note that airdrops are only available on Devnet.
-Testnet SOL can be obtained by
+Note that airdrops are only available on Devnet and Testnet.
+Both are limited
-participating in the [Tour de SOL](../tour-de-sol.md) program.
+to 10 SOL per request.

 To view your current balance: